Walnut--Where does it come from?

 Is walnut food-safe for cutting boards?
 Yes—once finished with a food-safe oil or conditioner, it’s excellent for everyday use.

-Will walnut change color over time?
+Will the walnut change color over time?
 It can lighten slightly from deep chocolate to a mellow, golden-brown with exposure to light.

 86 Custom Woodworking